Brymmobaggins/Qr-code-component/README.md

 - Flexbox
 - CSS Grid

 ## Useful resources

-- [Google fonts](https://fonts.google.com) - This helped in getting the exact font for the projects as requested.
+- [Google fonts](https://fonts.google.com) This helps to achieve the exact font for this project as requested

 ## Author